Afghan diaspora: Western Asia

 Approximately 780,000 registered citizens of Afghanistan are temporarily residing in Iran under the care and protection of the UNHCR.
 According to Afghanistan's Ministry of Refugees, the total number of Afghans in Iran is around 3 million.
 The UNHCR stated in 2020 that little over 2 million undocumented citizens of Afghanistan were residing in various parts of the country.
 According to IOM, over 1.1 million of them were repatriated to Afghanistan in 2021.
 Over 600,000 have returned to Afghanistan in 2022.
 According to Iran's Ambassador Hassan Kazemi Qomi, half of Iran's foreign investors are Afghans.
+Since September 2023, more than 2.43 million Afghan migrants have returned from Iran and Pakistan.
+In May 2025, Iran ordered the mass deportation of an estimated 4 million Afghan migrants and refugees.

 Significant number of Afghans also reside in Turkey.
 They include business investors, registered refugees, migrant workers, and those trying to make their way to Europe.
 Around 300,000 reside in the United Arab Emirates (UAE) where many are investors in Dubai and Abu Dhabi.
 Some of them could be Iranians or Pakistanis using false Afghan passports.
 Approximately 10,000 Afghans reside in Israel.
 They are Israelis by nationality.
 Between 3,500 and 4,000 Afghans reside in Qatar.